Ryk Tulbagh

 Nicknamed "Father Tulbagh" for introducing road maintenance, firefighting, and police among other civil services, Tulbagh did much to temper the smallpox epidemics of 1755 and 1767, which wiped out almost the entire Khoekhoe population of the area.
 The first was the worst to hit the white population, bringing it down from 6,110 to 5,123 in spite of high birth rates, and also killed over 500 slaves.
 The second one killed more than 500 people and was not eliminated until 1770.

 In 1761, he built the first library in the Cape to house books donated by Joachim Nikolaus von Dessin, secretary of the orphan chamber and therefore guardian of estates.
 Tulbagh was of an intellectual and benevolent disposition.
 He wrote Latin and French and enjoyed the company of several foreign intellectuals who visited the Cape during his governorship.
 These included the astronomers Nicolas-Louis de La Caille, Charles Mason and Jeremiah Dixon and the French writer Bernardin de Saint-Pierre.
 Over a long period Tulbagh corresponded with several botanists including Carl Linnaeus and sent him more than 200 specimens of local plants.
 Linnaeus named the plant Tulbaghia in his honour.

 An expedition sent northeast in 1752 was the largest since that of Simon van der Stel in 1685 and traveled through the lands of the Thembu and Xhosa by the Qora River, returning 8 months later.
 Later, Captain Hendrik Hop journeyed north of the Orange River, in part to determine how far inland cattle farmers had settled.
 In 1770, Tulbagh declared the Gamtoos River the eastern border of the Swellendam district and the Swartberg mountains the northern one, but was unable to defend them.

-The Western Cape town of Tulbagh is named after him.
+The Western Cape town of Tulbagh is named after him in 1804.

-No portrait of Tulbagh is known.